Construction Projects

 These projects are typically performed on urban streets where a closed drainage system (catch basins, underground pipes, etc.) is required.
 These projects can be very complex since other underground utilities are present and requires a high level of coordination and scheduling.
 Besides drainage, these projects also include: excavation of old gravels and pavement surfaces, installation of new gravels and pavements, curbing, sidewalks, landscaping, lighting, signage, and striping.
 Since most general contractors do not perform all aspects of a project, multiple subcontractors are used for specialty work.
 Scheduling can become a complicated task especially when work is sometimes performed at night.
 The following is a list of current reconstruction projects within the City:

 • 2023 Reconstruction Project – Second Street - Mill Street to End and Dunn Street - Second Street to South Main Street.
 This project includes reconstruction of road and sidewalk, pedestrian lighting, upgrades to utilities and realignment of the Mill Street and Second Street intersection.
-Gendron will continue in spring 2024.
+Gendron continues box cutting Dunn Street.
+Second Street completed with box cutting and scheduled base paving for week of June 10.

 • 2024 Reconstruction Project – Fourth Street - Broad Street to End and Marian Drive - Broad Street to Sherwood Drive.
 This project includes reconstruction of road and sidewalk, pedestrian lighting, and upgrades to utilities.
-Project will be advertised for bid February 2024.
+Bid awarded to Gendron and scheduled to begin mid-July on Fourth Street water main.

 Reclamation Projects